cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 We recommend editing effect files using Visual Studio Code with the official `Cocos Effect` plugin from the marketplace.

-> Note: This document is targeted at technical artists or graphic designers, if you are a design artist who needs specific shader customizations, please contact your technical artist or programmer for support.
+> **Note**: This document is targeted at technical artists or graphic designers, if you are a design artist who needs specific shader customizations, please contact your technical artist or programmer for support.

 ## Framework Syntax
 Using `builtin-unlit.effect` as an example, it looks something like this: